 Whether this is good news or not, only time will tell.
 But my gut feel is there is going to be quite a lot of pain in the first 12 months and the worker is likely to feel most of this.
 The Hirer won’t get off lightly as any client who tells a contractor to take a 20% pay cut isn’t likely to find much favour.

 Under the current proposed wording of the legislation, recruiters are not entirely out of scope for the IR35 changes, as they will need to ensure the public sector client’s IR35 decision is carried though by deducting PAYE at source (or ensuring the worker is engaged through an umbrella company which is deducting PAYE at source) to ensure that workers only receive net pay, even if they continue to work through their own limited company.
 This is where a degree of uncertainty lies regarding the risk to agencies.
 The potential risk lies in the fact that the recruiter is treated as the deemed employer for payroll purposes and if the payroll is incorrect, the deemed employer will bear the risk.
 We therefore, need some clarity to understand the implications of the public sector body incorrectly determining that an assignment falls outside of IR35 (enabling the recruiter to pay a limited company worker gross) and HMRC subsequently taking a different view.
+Whilst HMRC has suggested that they are keen to secure ‘meaningful’ input into the IR35 process from end clients, we are likely to only find out in the final draft legislation whether there will be any obligations on end clients to provide true and accurate information to recruiters and whether there will be any penalties if the end client provides incorrect information which the recruiter subsequently relies on when making payment to the PSC.

 Where there is more than one recruiter in the supply chain, it is the recruiter at the bottom of the chain (closest to the PSC) which bears the liability for ensuring the correct PAYE deductions are made, which is different to previous legislation affecting recruiters in a supply chain which put the onus on the recruiter closest to the end client (known as Intermediary 1).